-Ernie let his gun hang around his chest and hauled Hal over his shoulder, panting, like he was straining under the weight.
+Ernie shouldered his gun and hauled Hal over his other shoulder.
 He called for someone to pick up Hal’s helmet and gave the signal for the company to change direction.
-As if Luca needed any more evidence that they were looking for him, the master’s white heraldic crest was woven into their vests.
+As if Luca needed any more evidence that they were looking for him, the master’s white heraldic crest stood out on their vests.
+Loud and clear.

-At the rate the company was hustling back into the trees, he didn’t have long before they picked up on the fact that the wolf they wanted was right under their noses.
-He was sure there was another company advancing from the north, and still another advancing from the south.
+Luca didn’t have long before they picked up on the fact that the wolf they wanted was right under their noses.
+He was sure another company advanced from the north, and still another advanced from the south.

 The flea tugged at one of his hairs.
 “How many?”

 If his sense of smell was correct—and it always was—he was facing twenty men per company and maybe a dozen dogs.

 Most of the time hunters went out in packs of two or four.
 The smaller the party, the better the chances for stealth and survival.
 This was too many.